bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 @highlight 3, 19

-We're going to write interfaces to tell Typescript what we expect a restaurant and other relates objects to look like.
+We're going to write interfaces to tell Typescript what we expect a restaurant and other related objects to look like.
 We'll create a new file to house these.

 ```bash
 touch src/app/restaurant/restaurant.ts